How to Ace a Zoom Interview

 Ask the interviewer questions

-Jot down a few questions about the position or practice in advance.
+Jot down a few questions about the position or the practice in advance.
 Listen carefully during the meeting, making mental notes about what you’ll want to ask.
 Here are a few possible questions you could ask:

 - How would you describe your organizational culture?